 The A5000 has one real advantage over many other cameras that might be used.
 The screen lifts right up (which can help selecting an area of sky if the camera is pointing near the zenith) but also, more importantly, it means that the heat path from the computers logic board to the back face of the camera is short.
 So, if the screen is lifted, the camera’ temperature will not increase as much.
 But there are further advantages.
 In summer with warm ambient temperatures, a thin ‘flexible’ (when liquid) ice pack could be placed against the camera’s back wall as in the image above.
 In winter, a heat sink could be attached with thermal paste to the back wall to help dissipate the heat.
 If the camera is used with plenty of power available, perhaps systems used to cool PC CPUs could be applied such as a water cooled system (which uses Peltier cooling to cool a circulating liquid) or even a Peltier unit applied directly onto the back face of the camera.

 A minor point perhaps, but some new cameras will only allow their own batteries (usually quite expensive and typically £55 for this camera) to be used but the A5000 allows similar specification batteries such as that made by Duracell to be acquired for ~£20.
 ‘Dummy’ batteries which take 5 volts through a USB connection can be obtained at low cost and their use also helps to minimise heating of the camera.
 There are two ways to power 5 volt dummy battery in the field.
 Many of the car ‘jump start’ batteries as well as having 12 volt sockets also have a 5 volt USB port, so one of these could be used.
-If not, having just a 12 volt battery, one could use a small inverter to power a mains, 5 volt, USB supply.
+A neater alternative is to use a ‘power tank’ used with mobile phones.